'Fake news' - Lille forward Osimhen dismisses reports of Napoli transfer agreement | Goal.com

 Osimhen enjoyed an impressive campaign in Ligue 1 with the northern French club, before the 2019-20 campaign was ended early as a result of the coronavirus pandemic.
 This has seen the Nigeria international linked with several clubs around Europe.

-This led to claims from Nigerian website Omasports that Osimhen has agreed a deal with Serie A club Napoli - however, these have been rubbished by the player himself, who contacted the website in question to set the record straight.
+This led to claims from several outlets that Osimhen has agreed a deal with Serie A club Napoli - however, these have been rubbished by the player himself.

 He told Omasports: “The news relating to my agreement with Napoli is false.
 I am surprised by these journalists who claim to be professionals.
 Ignore this fake news on my account, when there is an agreement for my transfer you will know it directly from me."